Skip to content

 optionDisabledFunctionnullyesResolver override marking an option non-selectable — (option) => boolean.
 Falls back to the option's .disabled property.

 virtualBooleanfalseyesOpt-in vertical option windowing for long lists.
 When true, only the visible slice of options renders inside a bounded scrolling popup (leading/trailing spacers preserve the total scroll height), windowing over the filtered option set.
 Default false is byte-identical to a non-windowed combobox.
 Pair with inline + maxHeight.
+Reactive — may be flipped at runtime: toggling virtual builds or tears down the windowing engine (and resets any expanded-group state); a brief mid-flip frame renders the un-windowed full list rather than a blank popup.

 estimateRowHeightNumber36yesEstimated option row height (px) seeding the windowing engine before measureElement refines actual heights.
 Only consulted when virtual is on.